Vishh88/OrderBook/README.md

   		change the quantity to the newQuantity.
 It will then remove the existing order from the linkedList it was found on.
 It will push the tempOrder to the end of the LinkedList, thus resetting the priority of the order to the last priority.
 The LinkedList is ordered with highest priority on top, as new orders are added they are added to the bottom of the list.
 - SearchPrice: This function takes in a boolean side and a double price.
 If the side is true it is a bid order, if false it is an ask order.
 		The function returns the LinkedList for the key = price from either the bidMap or the askMap depending on the side variable.
+- PrintData: This method has been overloaded to print the LinkedList and to print the TreeMap in tabular format.
+This is just to display the collected orders for the user neatly.
+The user can then select the orderID to be used ofr other functions such as delete and modify.
+- LoadTestData: This method is used to load preconfigured test data into the maps for the purpose of simulating functionality.
+It generates some random orders for both bid and ask.
+The method also generates specific orders with the same price level so that the prioritisation can be tested and viewed when the order has been modified.
+- GenerateOrders: This method was created to provide the user with the functionality to generate orders in bulk for both Ask and Bid.

 I like my applications to run, so I created a menu and simulation of the functionality of the order book, so that one may experience the functionality first hand.
 Together with this menu, I needed a way for the user to view the orders that were created, deleted and modified.
 I created a method to print out the orders in tabular format to the console for the user to make use of.
+This provides the user with the order details, where the user can view the orderId and use it to delete or modify orders and view the results.

 **********************************************************************************************************************************************************************************************************